 What’s the Big Deal?
 (Jude 5-16)

 I woke up a couple of weeks ago with tingling in my left arm.
 I was thinking that it was probably nothing.
 I slept on it funny or something.
 But I’ve heard of people who ignore signs like this.
-I quickly checked Google, that source of reliable medical knowledge.
+I rapidly consulted Google, a trusted source of medical information.
 It said:

 Is your left arm tingling?
 Do not neglect the sign!
 Tingling in left arm may be a warning sign of something serious, therefore, is not worth neglecting…